Easy and relaxed cycling on shaded riverside paths and quiet country lanes

-We choose comfortable 2*/3* hotels or B&Bs where all rooms have private en-suite bathroom and every morning breakfast are included.
+We choose comfortable 2*/3* hotels and guesthouses where all rooms have private en-suite bathroom.
+Breakfast is included each morning.
 The standard hotels of this trip are listed below.
 In case any hotels are unavailable, we will book one of a similar standard and inform you of the change.
 You can also book additional nights at any of the hotels along the way.

 |AVAILABILITY||You can start on any day of the week, subject to availability, between April 1st and October 31st.|

 Blois is easily reachable by train from Paris.
 Take a walk around the charming old town which is known for its light facades and blue roofs.
 The atmosphere of bygone centuries is gracefully preserved in its pedestrian streets.
 A visit to the Royal Château de Blois is also a must.
 This one-time feudal seat of the powerful counts of Blois is a perfect example of the evolution of French architecture between the Middle Ages and 17th century.